rydmike/flex_color_scheme/README.md

 We glue the `ThemeController` to the MaterialApp.
 The Flutter standard `AnimatedBuilder` Widget listens to the `ThemeController` for changes.

 The Flutter `AnimatedBuilder` is a bit oddly named for this use case.
-Here it serves the purpose of functioning as a "ChangeNotifierBuilder", that rebuilds its child when its `Listenable`, the `animation` changes.
+Here it serves the purpose of functioning as a "`ChangeNotifierBuilder`", that rebuilds its child when its `Listenable`, the `animation` changes.
 Which it does whenever our `ThemeController` calls `notifyListeners`.
 Which we do in the `ThemeController` class when we have new updated data